 All shots are an ongoing challenge for hunters, and for big game hunters in particular, when multiple variables – such as wind speed and direction, human error due to jitter (we call it buck fever in Texas), recoil, range miscalculation, and even rifle cant and inclination – threaten to diminish shot accuracy.
 Equally challenging is making consecutive shots, sometimes at multiple unknown distances, with any degree of speed or consistency with the same accuracy as the first shot.

 When the founder of TrackingPoint missed a shot at a Thompson’s Gazelle in Africa at just 300 yards, it ignited his analytic mind to develop something to help hunters make better shots – in a way that eliminates or greatly reduces human error and environmental impacts.
 Surprisingly, technological advancements at that time had not yet been applied to shooting.
 It quickly became apparent that engineering advanced technologies, like target tracking and image processing, into firearms and optics could make a huge difference.
 Thus, in 2011, TrackingPoint was born.
+Check out our Video Library for some explainer videos and to see some of the newer rifles in action.

 About the Precision Guided Firearm